Preamble: The object of this Association shall be;

 - SECTION 6: DUTIES OF RECORDING SECRETARY

-- SECTION 7: DUTIES OF THE CORRESPONDING SECRETARY
+- SECTION 7: DUTIES OF THE COMMUNICATIONS COORDINATOR

-The corresponding secretary shall attend to all official correspondence.
+The Communications Coordinator shall attend to all official correspondence.
 Such correspondence will include a monthly update on the website as contributed by the Executive Board and other committee chairman.

 - SECTION 8: DUTIES OF THE TREASURER